Post a federated reply comment using a self-hosted ActivityPub server (Minipub)

 Overview from the user / podcast listener’s perspective

 The user creates zero Fediverse accounts in this scenario, they just use podcast apps.

-The user opens an episode in their native or web-based podcast player (called PodSqueeze in this example), reads the comments without leaving the podcast app (app pulls the comment data by below the root post specified in the RSS feed for that episode).
+The user opens an episode in their native or web-based podcast player (called PodSqueeze in this example), reads the comments without leaving the podcast app (app pulls the comment data by enumerating the thread below the root post specified in the RSS feed for that episode).